Etihad and Alitalia tie-up deal enters home straight

 Italian Prime Minister Enrico Letta, in Abu Dhabi on a visit to encourage investment in Italy, said he had high hopes for a deal and is "flexible" over the possibility of a change in Alitalia's management.

-Alitalia and Etihad have been in talks for weeks on a possible investment by the Gulf carrier, which sources close to the matter say could involve Etihad buying a 40 percent stake for as much as 300 million euros ($404.6 million).
+Alitalia and Etihad have been in talks for weeks on a possible investment by the Gulf carrier, which sources close to the matter say could involve Etihad buying a 40 percent stake for as much as 300 million euros.

 "I am very happy with the announcement; we have worked for this outcome," Letta told reporters, though he declined to comment on the size of Etihad's investment.